ZeyadMoustafaKamal/djang-chat/README.md

 ### Hello in my chat app

 #### I made this app using these technologies
-- `Python`
+- Python
-- `Django`
+- Django
-- `sqlite3 for development and PostgreSQL for the production`
+- sqlite3 for development and PostgreSQL for the production
-- `HTML, CSS, JS for the frontent`
+- HTML, CSS, JS for the frontend
-- `Django channels from creating the websockets`
+- Django channels from creating the websockets
-- `Make for professional automation`
+- Make for professional automation
 #### You can run these commands to run the project locally in your local machiene using make

 ```